Super Bowl XII: Staubach and the Cowboys' Doomsday Defense

 With Staubach and his team's Doomsday Defense, the Cowboys won the NFC East with a 12–2 regular season record.

 Staubach threw for 2,620 yards and 18 touchdowns with only 8 interceptions, while also gaining 171 rushing yards and 3 touchdowns on the ground.
 Wide receiver Drew Pearson was the leading receiver on the team with 48 receptions for 870 yards, while Pro Bowl tight end Billy Joe DuPree recorded 28 receptions for 347 yards and provided blocking support on running plays.

 The Cowboys also had a new weapon on offense: rookie running back Tony Dorsett, the previous year's Heisman Trophy winner.
 Despite not becoming a full-time starter until the tenth game of the regular season, Dorsett led the team in rushing with 1,007 yards, scored 13 total touchdowns, and was the team's third leading receiver with 29 receptions for another 273 yards.
 Veteran fullback Robert Newhouse provided Dorsett with blocking, and was the team's second leading rusher with 721 yards, while also catching 16 passes for another 106 yards.
 Running back Preston Pearson contributed 341 yards rushing, caught 46 passes for 535 yards, and scored 5 touchdowns.
 The Cowboys' offensive line was led by All-Pro tackle Rayfield Wright.

 Meanwhile, the Cowboys' Doomsday Defense remained in the superb form that helped lead the Cowboys' Super Bowl X appearance.
 Their defensive line consisted of Harvey Martin (who recorded 20 sacks and earned the National Football League Defensive Player of the Year Award), Jethro Pugh, Ed "Too Tall" Jones and Randy White.
 Behind them, the Cowboys had a trio of linebackers, Thomas Henderson (3 interceptions), D.D.
 Lewis, and Bob Breunig, who provided pass coverage and run stoppage.
 Dallas also had a secondary led by future Hall of Famers cornerback Mel Renfro and safety Cliff Harris and Pro Bowl safety Charlie Waters.

 Playoffs

 The Cowboys earned their second trip to the Super Bowl in three years by defeating the Chicago Bears, 37–7, and the Minnesota Vikings, 23–6, in the playoffs.
 Their "Doomsday Defense" proved as dominant as ever in those two games, forcing 7 turnovers against Chicago and 4 against the Vikings.

 Meanwhile, the Broncos earned their first ever trip to the Super Bowl in team history by defeating the two previous league champions: the Pittsburgh Steelers, 34–21, and the Oakland Raiders, 20–17, in the playoffs.
-This made Morton the first quarterback to start a Super Bowl game for two different franchises (as of Super Bowl LVI, three other quarterbacks - Kurt Warner with the St. Louis Rams and Arizona Cardinals, Peyton Manning with the Indianapolis Colts and Denver Broncos, and Tom Brady with the New England Patriots and Tampa Bay Buccaneers - also accomplished the feat).
-Morton is also the only quarterback to have started two different franchises' first Super Bowl appearances.
+This made Morton the first quarterback to start a Super Bowl game for two different franchises, and he remains the only quarterback to have started two different franchises' first Super Bowl appearances.